When you look at a typical pile of cast off clothing, it’s likely you have the same conversation going on in your head that a lot of us do.

 At first, I figured that it was just one more rigged plot to make me feel guilty–but I was wrong.
 The more I read, the more I learned about how easy it can be to do things a bit better–and really help a lot.
 It made me feel a bit super heroish.
 Just doing my part to save the universe.

 So first, we should all take the Green QUIZ to see how green we are really living.
 Don’t be afraid.
 It is fun.
 You might be surprised at how well you’re doing.
 If you need some new tips that’s ok too.

 Then, I read about this cute idea for making a compost bin.
 As long as it doesn’t stink up the place or attract rats or bears or anything–I’m game.
 It looks pretty cute and my dad used to swear by compost for his garden.

 Next, I stumbled onto an adorable paper mache globe that is easy enough to make during nap time.
 I love globes–they remind me of that little baby that had memorized the map.
 So cool.
 Anyway, this globe would be a fun activity for the day.
-But if you really want to get earthy –try these Nature Crafts with your kids.
-There are tons of them.

 If you need a Mall adventure here’s one.
 Take 3 plastic bottles to a Disney Store near you and they will give you a free reusable tote bag , or reusable water bottle.

 Step up your recycling efforts by calling the city and ordering a recycle bin.

 Find alternatives to bringing your groceries home in plastic bags.